 Domestic Violence Advocacy

-The Walnut Avenue staff and volunteer advocates are available to support survivors of domestic violence (DV) .
-Our advocates are trained and certified DV peer counselors and meet you where you are, responding to the needs you wish to meet.
-We offer a safe space for survivors to talk about the challenges and barriers that impact their lives.
+Walnut Avenue Family & Women’s Center (Walnut Avenue) staff and volunteer advocates are available to support survivors of domestic violence (DV) through crisis intervention, peer counseling, safety planning, and goal setting .
+Our advocates are certified DV peer counselors and are trained to respond to individual needs.
+We offer a confidential and safe space for survivors to talk about the challenges and barriers that impact their lives and to explore options.

-Crisis intervention, support, resources, and referrals and safety planning for survivors and their allies.
+Crisis intervention, emotional support, resources, referrals, and safety-planning for survivors and their allies.

 One-on-One Peer Advocacy

 Trained domestic violence advocates offer a non-judgmental environment for participants to talk about their experiences and weigh their options.
 Participants are supported to understand the dynamics of abuse and its impact on their lives, nurture self-esteem, set healthy boundaries, develop safe coping skills, assess risks, and create a safety plan to address their emotional, mental, spiritual and/or physical safety.
 Information, resources, and referrals to other agencies are available as needed.

 To meet with an advocate in person, you can come in during our walk-in hours (conducted on a first-come, first-serve basis) or make an appointment.
 To hear our current walk-in hours or for more information, call our front desk at (831) 426-3062.

 Our advocates assist with the preparation of family law restraining order paperwork, and also provide court accompaniment to restraining order hearings and custody mediation at no cost to our participants.
 Advocates may also act as liaisons between participants and members of the criminal legal system.
 Advocates cannot provide legal advice or representation, but they will provide emotional support and information on accessing local legal resources.